-Swimlane utilizes multiple public and private threat intelligence feeds to alert, enrich, hunt, and inform the security & GRC teams on current Indicators or Tactics, Techniques, and Procedures (TTPs) that could impact our operational risk management program.
+Swimlane utilizes multiple public and private threat intelligence feeds to alert, enrich, hunt, and inform the security and GRC teams on current Indicators of Compromise (IOCs), Tactics, Techniques, and Procedures (TTPs) that could impact our operational risk management program.
 Multiple detect and prevent use cases are set up to accomplish this, which include the ingestion and enrichment of the following feeds.

-- · Weaponized domains and URLs
+- Weaponized domains and URLs

 - Command and control

 - Exploits in the wild

 - Threat actor retro-hunts

-- · Known tor infrastructure
+- Known Tor infrastructure

 - Emerging & novel malware

 - Active RAT C2 infrastructure

 - Fast flux hosts

 - Dynamic DNS hosts

 - Potentially undetectable malware

-- · Potentially abused domains
+- Potentially abused domains